-- The processes used for hazard identification, assessment and control include: - Hazard Risk Vulnerability Assessment (HRVA) - Assets a complete list of assets in a geographical area. - Events these are triggers that start an emergency.
-These can be natural (earthquake, flood) or manmade (human error, equipment failure). - Scenarios the event then triggers an emergency scenario to occur.
-We then review these scenarios to look at Prevention, Preparation, Mitigation, and Recovery. - Hazards the various scenarios then create a hazard that can affect people, the environment, or property.
+- The processes used for hazard identification, assessment and control include: - Conduct a Hazard Risk Vulnerability Assessment (HRVA) - Maintain an accurate inventory of Assets a complete list of assets in a geographical area. - o Identify potential events these are triggers that start an emergency.
+These can be natural (earthquake, flood) or manmade (human error, equipment failure). - Develop emergency planning scenarios the event then triggers an emergency scenario to occur.
+We then review these scenarios to look at Prevention, Preparation, Mitigation, and Recovery. - Control Hazards the various scenarios then create a hazard that can affect people, the environment, or property.